dlang/DIPs/DIPs/DIP1NNN-MVF.md

 ## Description

 This DIP proposes a very simple path forward that will not introduce any breaking changes if users utilize the transition features being proposed.
-Within 2 years, starting from the approval of this DIP, D will be `@safe`-by-default.
-Existing users, with the flip of a compiler switch, will be able to maintain existing behavior and avoid any breaking changes.
+After a minimum of 2 years, starting from the approval of this DIP, D will be `@safe`-by-default.
+Existing users, with the flip of a compiler switch, will be able to maintain existing behavior, opting-out of `@safe`-by-default, and avoiding any breaking changes.
 Using the proposed new `version` identifier, `D_SystemByDefault`, users will be able to precisely manage the transition in their code with the full power of D's exceptional meta-programming facilities.

 ### Stage 1: Raising Awareness
 The approval announcement of this DIP will serve as the official announcement, and the beginning of the transition, marking **Stage 1**.